kenken182/FoodEase-New/README.md

 I was right!
 I couldn't find a compare other than O(n^2) because I'm not too familiar with JavaScript data structures.
 It would be a lot better if I could use a Hash Table, which I know how to implement in Python.
 I'll have to read into it and refactor another time.

+July 10 2019 Commit:
+The landing page was created.
+That is all.
+Here comes the tough stuff.